LearningRegistry/LearningRegistry/docs/spec/Access_Services/index.rst

 If an identifier is provided, the metadata formats SHALL be returned only for the identified resource data description documents.
 If an identifier is *not* provided, the metadata formats SHALL be returned for *all* resource data description documents.

-*OAI**-**PMH* *Extension*: If the request ID is a resource data description document ID, the service SHALL return the metadata formats for the single resource data description document that matches the ID.
+*OAI-PMH* *Extension*: If the request ID is a resource data description document ID, the service SHALL return the metadata formats for the single resource data description document that matches the ID.
 If the request ID is a unique resource identifier, e.g., the resource locator, the service SHALL return the metadata format for all resource data description documents for the specified resource.

 Only unique dissemination formats SHALL be included in the list of formats.